-Join Todd Perkins for an in-depth discussion in this video Connect UI elements to code, part of Up and Running with Java Applications.
+Join Todd Perkins for an in-depth discussion in this video Connect UI elements to code, part of Learning Java Applications (2016).

 - [Voiceover] Let's look at connecting…user interface elements to code.…So I'm going to start by clicking on the JButton here,…and then I'm going to drop it right below our text field.…And I'll change the text to Say Hi,…and I'll press Return on my keyboard, and there it is.…So what we want to do is type in our name…inside of the text field, and then hit Say Hi,…and then have a label display the text that we put out.…For example, I type in Todd for my name…and I click Say Hi, then it should say Hi Todd in the label.…